dt-apac-services/training-log-monitoring/5-log-data-analytics.md

 Log Data Analytics step is where Dynatrace Log Monitoring capability diverges into Log Monitoring Classic (LQL) and Log powered by Grail.

-> Log Monitoring Classic (LQL) is the common name for combined Log Monitoring 1.0 and Log Monitoring 2.0 capabilities and Logs powered by Grail is the latest and most advanced offering.
+> Log Monitoring Classic (LQL) is the common name for combined Log Monitoring 1.0 and Log Monitoring 2.0 capabilities and Log powered by Grail is the latest and most advanced offering.

 ## Log Viewer

 Log Viewer lists all the ingested log entries.
 From this page you can filter for insights using the `Filter` bar.

-The search Language for LQL is [Dynatrace Search Query Language](https://www.dynatrace.com/support/help/how-to-use-dynatrace/log-monitoring/analyze-log-data/log-viewer#sql) while the search language for Logs powered by Grail is [Dynatrace Query Language](https://www.dynatrace.com/support/help/shortlink/dql-dynatrace-query-language-hub)
+The search Language for LQL is [Dynatrace Search Query Language](https://www.dynatrace.com/support/help/how-to-use-dynatrace/log-monitoring/analyze-log-data/log-viewer#sql) while the search language for Log powered by Grail is [Dynatrace Query Language](https://www.dynatrace.com/support/help/shortlink/dql-dynatrace-query-language-hub)

 > **Dynatrace Query Language (DQL)** and **Grail** brings huge advantages for log monitoring when compared to older Dynatrace Search Query language.
 >